Resource AlignmentThoughtful allocation of budgets and other resources to achieve desired education outcomes for students.

 This site contains several interactive tools for districts to explore their school systems from seven perspectives: standards, teaching, school design, leadership, school support, funding, and partners.
 The tools include a survey of the current system, a way of re-thinking the use of budget to accomplish district goals, and a guide for crafting a vision for school transformation.

 The site provides data specific to California counties, districts, and schools.
-The District "Compare Finances" report allows districts to select and filter information for comparing their fiscal status with similar districts relative to enrollment, student groups, ADA, revenue limits, etc.
+The District "Compare Finances" report allows districts to select and filter information for comparing their fiscal status with similar districts relative to enrollment, student groups, Americans with Disabilities Act, revenue limits, etc.

 “It is certainly reasonable to acknowledge that money, by itself is not a comprehensive solution for improving school quality.
 Clearly, money can be spent poorly and have limited influence on school quality.
 Or, money can be spent well and have substantive positive influence.
 But money that’s not there can’t do either.”
 (1)